Yurii Khmelnytsky: Hetman of Ukraine

-Yuri Khmelnytsky was born in 1641 in Subotiv near Chyhyryn in central Ukraine.
+Yurii Khmelnytsky was born in 1641 in Subotiv near Chyhyryn in central Ukraine.
 In 1659, the Cossack Rada elected the 17-year-old Yurii as their hetman in Bila Tserkva, replacing the deposed Ivan Vyhovsky.
 The young hetman faced problems: the uneasy alliance with the Tsardom of Russia and the ongoing wars against Poland–Lithuania and against the Crimean Khanate.

-During the conflict against Poland–Lithuania, Yuri Khmelntsky's Cossacks were defeated near the town of Korsun, he was captured by the Poles and later pledged loyalty to king Jan II Kazimierz of Poland–Lithuania (reigned 1648-1668).
+During the conflict against Poland–Lithuania, Yurii Khmelntsky's Cossacks were defeated near the town of Korsun, he was captured by the Poles and later pledged loyalty to king Jan II Kazimierz of Poland–Lithuania (reigned 1648-1668).

-In 1659, the parliament (sejm walny) of the Polish–Lithuanian Commonwealth granted him nobility.
+In 1659, the parliament (sejm walny) of the Polish–Lithuanian Commonwealth granted him the status of nobility.
 On 24 March 1661, he became starost of Hadiach.

-Yuri's perceived treason provoked a civil war within Ukraine in 1661, when the new ataman Yakym Somko led the pro-Moscow Cossacks against Yuri and his new Polish allies.
-At the battle near the town of Pereiaslav in the summer of 1662, Somko's Cossacks and the Russians under Grigory Romodanovsky defeated Yuri Khmelnytsky.
+Yurii's perceived treason provoked a civil war within Ukraine in 1661, when the new ataman Yakym Somko led the pro-Moscow Cossacks against Yurii and his new Polish allies.
+At the battle near the town of Pereiaslav in the summer of 1662, Somko's Cossacks and the Russians under Grigory Romodanovsky defeated Yurii Khmelnytsky.

 After the defeat, Khmelnytsky entered an alliance with the Crimean Khanate, but this resulted in little beyond massive looting and raiding of Ukrainian towns and villages by the Tatars.
-Thereupon, Yuri gave up his hetman title and became a monk at the Mharsky Monastery in the autumn of 1662.
+Thereupon, Yurii gave up his hetman title and became a monk at the Mharsky Monastery in the autumn of 1662.
 Between 1664 and 1667, the hetman Pavlo Teteria imprisoned him in Lviv.